Be.A: 2017: Reformation as Be.A

-In January 2017, funding site Makestar announced K-much would hold a 'Renewal Project' until the 21st of March.
+In January 2017, funding site Makestar announced K-much would hold a 'Renewal Project' until 21 March.
 In February, it was announced through Makestar that K-Much were looking to change their group name through a fan poll.
 They asked fans to choose one of the three candidates named : Be.A (Be Artist/Be.A/ Become an artist), Champ (Become the Idol Champion) and B.O.T (Boy on top).
-On February 28, they announced their new name had changed to Be.A.
+On 28 February, they announced their new name had changed to Be.A.
 They also announced they would be making a comeback in the first half of the year with a new member.
-On March 2, it was announced that Boys24 contestant previously known as Park Woo-young joined the group with the stage name BomB.
+On 2 March, it was announced that Boys24 contestant previously known as Park Woo-young joined the group with the stage name BomB.

 2018: Europe tour

 In February 2018, Be.A announced a European tour.
 However, BomB was absent from the tour photos and was unfollowed by the official account.
 Even though Chrome has yet to release an official statement, it is safe to say BomB is no longer a member.
 Furthermore, Milly was unable to attend, and had a replacement fill in for him whose name was Taeyoung.
-On August 27 Milly posted on his Instagram that he will no longer be promoting as a member due to music differences and the direction the group is going in.
+On 27 August Milly posted on his Instagram that he will no longer be promoting as a member due to music differences and the direction the group is going in.
 Rather he plans on promoting as a soloist.